Skip to main content

 The FHS introduces the most significant changes to new-build standards since Part L was last fundamentally updated.
 Here are the headline requirements:

-New homes must produce 75–80% less carbon emissions than homes built to the 2013 Part L baseline.
-This is a substantial step beyond the 2021 Part L uplift, which required a 31% reduction.
+New homes must produce at least 75% less carbon emissions than homes built to the 2013 Part L baseline.
+This is a substantial step beyond the 2021 Part L uplift, which required a 30% reduction.
 The target is achieved through a combination of low-carbon heating, improved fabric performance, and on-site renewable generation.

 Low-Carbon Heating